-There I was, with no practice, no acclimation, no training at all, about to embark on a journey that was the veritable masters degree in living beyond your comfort zone, and which, at the very least, at the very low-end of self-sufficiency and resourcefulness, might involve opening tinned fruit at some stage for sustenance.
+There I was, with no practice, no acclimation, no training at all, about to embark on the veritable master's degree in living beyond, and which, at the very least, at the very low-end of self-sufficiency and resourcefulness, could involve opening tinned fruit at some stage for sustenance.

 Before I set out I'd only been to festivals in New Zealand, the largest The Gathering with its fourteen thousand people over three days.
 But now, looming on the horizon, was one that promised a hundred thousand, another forty, a third twenty.

 Two of them lasted seven days, one of them involved 'survival camping', and all of them were strung back to back across different countries - most where I didn't speak the language - sometimes different continents, and in wildly varying terrain of deserts, lakes and wilderness rivers, not to mention a fortress and an abandoned russian airfield.